-(b) A instigates B to give false evidence.
+(a) A instigates B to give false evidence.
 Here, if B does not give false evidence, A has nevertheless committed the offence defined in this section, and is punishable accordingly.

-(c) A, a police-officer, whose duty it is to prevent robbery, abets the commission of robbery.
-Here, though the robbery be not committed, A is liable to one-half of the longest term of imprisonment provided for that offence, and also to fine.

-(d) B abets the commission of a robbery by A, a police-officer, whose duty it is to prevent that offence.
-Here, though the robbery be not committed, B is liable to one-half of the longest term of imprisonment provided for the offence of robbery, and also to fine.

-117. Abetting commission of offence by the public or by more than ten persons.-Whoever abets the commission of an offence by the public generally or by any number or class of persons exceeding ten, shall be punished with imprisonment of either description for a term which may extend to three years, or with fine, or with both.
+- (b) A, a police officer, whose duty it is to prevent robbery, abets the commission of robbery.
+Here, though the robbery be not committed, A is liable to one-half of the longest term of imprisonment provided for that offence, and also to fine. - (c) B abets the commission of a robbery by A, a police officer, whose duty it is to prevent that offence.
+Here, though the robbery be not committed, B is liable to one-half of the longest term of imprisonment provided for the offence of robbery, and also to fine. - 57.
+Whoever abets the commission of an offence by the public generally or by any number or class of persons exceeding ten, shall be punished with imprisonment of either description for a term which may extend to seven years and with fine.